brunomaga/brunomaga.github.io/_posts/2015-04-21-Matrix-Transpose.md

   \end{array}\right.
 $$

-We refer to a \textbf{view} as the perspective of data storage: a row view describes the matrix as the vertical concatenation of the subsets of rows stored on each rank.
+We refer to a **view** as the perspective of data storage: a row view describes the matrix as the vertical concatenation of the subsets of rows stored on each rank.
 The column view represents the horizontal concatenation of subsets of columns on each rank.
 It follows that $(M \| N)^T = (N^T // M^T)$ and $(M // N)^T = (N^T \| M^T)$, as both concatenations provide the same dataset described by two alternative views, and the transpose of a concatenated dataset yields the orthogonally-concatenated dataset.

 The **local transpose** of a matrix $M$ represented by the concatenation of $R$ submatrices in either view, is defined by the concatenation of the transpose of the individual matrices in the orthogonal view: